morlandi/django-task/README.rst

     Example: os.path.abspath(os.path.join(BASE_DIR, '..', 'protected', 'tasklog'))

 DJANGOTASK_ALWAYS_EAGER
     When True, all task are execute syncronously (useful for debugging and unit testing).

     Default: False

 DJANGOTASK_JOB_TRACE_ENABLED
     Enables low level tracing in Job.run() - for debugging challenging race conditions

     Default: False

+DJANGOTASK_REJECT_IF_NO_WORKER_ACTIVE_FOR_QUEUE
+    Rejects task if not active worker is available for the specific task queue when task.run() is called

+    Default: False